Woolverine94/biniou/README.md

   * 🆕 **2024-02-12** : 🔥 ***Experimental textual inversion support*** 🔥 : Adding experimental support for textual inversion in Stable Diffusion and IP-Adapter FaceID modules.
 You will find textual inversion options at the very bottom of the panel settings of each module.
 Support of this feature for other modules will be available after further testing.

   * 🆕 **2024-02-10** : 🔥 ***Updates and fixes in LCM Module*** 🔥 : Adding [lcm-lora-sdv1-5](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5) and [lcm-lora-sdxl](https://huggingface.co/latent-consistency/lcm-lora-sdxl) to LCM module.
 These two models are way faster than the models they rely on, but still a bit slower than [sd-turbo](https://huggingface.co/stabilityai/sd-turbo) and [sdxl-turbo](https://huggingface.co/stabilityai/sdxl-turbo).
 Also fixing a misconfiguration in the settings of model [Segmind-VegaRT](https://huggingface.co/segmind/Segmind-VegaRT), which is now the fastest model in biniou for 1024x1024 generation.

-  * 🆕 **2024-02-08** : 🔥 ***Fixing bug breaking CUDA on most images modules*** 🔥 : Fixing an incompatibility between Compel and cpu_offloading.
-This issue only appears when using CUDA and crashes the modules at the beginning of generation with error `NotImplementedError: Cannot copy out of meta tensor; no data!`.
-As I don't have access to CUDA hardware to validate everything works again, feedbacks will be really appreciated.
-Also fixing a recent bug in modelscope that crash export of the final video.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)